-Part of the Delaware metropolitan area, Wilmington is the largest city in Delaware with a strong presence in the manufacturing industry.
+Wilmington is the largest city in Delaware with a strong manufacturing industry.
 Shipyards, steel foundries, chemical, and machinery companies were all once a party of the city’s economy.
-Asbestos usage at the workplace was, like many other cities prior to the Environmental Protection Agency’s (EPA) regulations, a huge concern as workers risked developing life-threatening diseases from prolonged exposure to the mineral’s dangerous fibers.
+Asbestos use in these workplaces was and continues to be an issue.
+Workers risked developing life-threatening diseases from prolonged exposure to the mineral’s dangerous fibers.

 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be entitled to substantial compensation.
 We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about top Wilmington mesothelioma lawyers, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.

 - Nearly 1,000 people in the small state of Delaware died from asbestos-related diseases between 1999 and 2013.

 - The highest number of deaths has been in Wilmington and New Castle County.

 - Chemical companies, like DuPont and Hercules Powder contributed significantly to asbestos exposure in and around Wilmington.

 - A recent incident of exposure during the demolition of an old General Motors plant highlights the ongoing risk of asbestos to the community.

 Wilmington’s Chemical Industry and Asbestos